-The best Apple Watch for you varies depending on why you want one.
-With an increasing number of options, it isn't simply a case of being the latest and greatest with different watches aimed at different audiences.
-That's before you consider older devices that still hold their worth and purpose.
+The best Apple Watch for you is going to vary depending on several factors, such as your exercise habits, budget, and even the size of your wrist.
+With an increasing number of options available, it isn't simply a case of the latest being the greatest: different watches are aimed at different audiences, and that's before you consider older devices that still hold their worth and purpose.

-Incorporating many of the best smartwatches on the market, you can expect a certain baseline quality threshold here with many of them sharing the same features.
-That's whether you opt for an older Apple Watch 3, the Apple Watch SE, or the almighty Apple Watch Ultra.
+With all of them being made by Apple over the years, you can expect a certain baseline quality threshold here with many of them sharing the same features.
+That's whether you opt for an Apple Watch 8, the cheaper Apple Watch SE, or the almighty Apple Watch Ultra.

 Remember – Apple Watches only work with iPhones, so if you're an Android user, you may want to check out the best Android smartwatches instead.
 Or you may want to switch sides and pick up one of the best iPhones instead.

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Apple Watch Ultra is the ultimate Apple Watch.
 It's bigger and bulkier, adding an action button that you can customize with genuinely useful features.
 Designed to survive all kinds of terrain, the Apple Watch Ultra rivals many Garmin watches.

 It could still offer better battery life (despite surpassing the regular Apple Watch) but a powerful and accurate GPS is great for exploring, plus there's a diving sensor for the avid underwater adventurer.
 Plus, there's all the benefits that come from other Apple Watches, ensuring you can always see how you're doing, health wise.

 It's expensive but powerful.
 And, during testing, we easily found this to be the best wearable that the brand has ever made.